Ryan-Naughton88/JPGtoPNGconverter/README.md

 ## Overview

-The **JPG to PNG Converter** is a Python tool designed to convert JPG files to PNG format.
-The tool allows you to specify the source folder path (in my case it is "Pokedex") and the output folder where the converted PNG files will be saved.
-The conversion is carried out using the [Pillow](https://pillow.readthedocs.io/en/stable/) library, a powerful image processing library for Python.
+The **JPG to PNG Converter** is a Python script that converts JPG files in a specified folder into PNG files.
+The script utilizes the Pillow library for image processing.

+## Features

+1. **Conversion:**
+   - Converts JPG files in a specified folder to PNG format.

+## Usage

+1. **Command Line Arguments:**
+   - The script takes two command line arguments:
+     - `path`: The path to the folder containing JPG files.
+     - `directory`: The directory where converted PNG files will be saved.

+2. **Output Directory Creation:**
+   - If the specified output directory does not exist, it will be created.

+3. **Conversion Process:**
+   - Iterates through each JPG file in the specified folder.
+   - Opens the JPG file using Pillow.
+   - Saves the image as a PNG file in the specified output directory.

+4. **Prints Status:**
+   - Prints "all done!!" after completing the conversion process.

 ## Requirements